yoons12055/Data-Visualization-Projects/README.md

   * In which country was the most profitable?
   * Which segment should the company invest more?

+- This dashboard is composed of the followings:
-1. Map of the North America and Europe showing the amount of sales
+  - Map of the North America and Europe showing the amount of sales
-2. Graph of profit from sales by months
+  - Graph of profit from sales by months
-3. Bar chart of sales by products/segments
+  - Bar chart of sales by products/segments

 * **Individual Project by Jinwoo(Roy) Yoon**